How To Get Free (or Cheap) Internet At Home and On The Go

 Both of these plans offer enough free data for light browsing.
 If you decide to go the FreedomPop route, we recommend getting their mobile and home plans, so you have more free internet to work with.

 NetZero is a veteran of the Dial-Up age.
-The internet service provider has offered free internet to Americans since the 90’s—and to the surprise of many, the service still exists in 2018.
+The internet service provider has offered free internet to Americans since the 90’s—and to the surprise of many, the service still exists.

 Like FreedomPop, NetZero has two plans: home and mobile.
 Its home internet plan is currently restricted to dial-up speeds, meaning that the speeds will be much slower than anything you’re used to in 2018—but hey, it’s free, right?